Darth Vader: Lightsaber Color & Lore

 Embrace the Power of the Dark Side at Ultrasabers

 If you want to follow in the footsteps of Darth Vader, a lightsaber is your first step.
-We offer an incredible selection of lightsaber hilt designs inspired by your favorite heroes and villains from the galaxy far, far away.
+We offer an incredible selection of lightsaber designs inspired by your favorite heroes and villains from the galaxy far, far away.
 Check out our full selection of character-inspired lightsabers today or forge your destiny with a Darth Vader replica saber.

 Darth Vader Lightsaber: Related Articles